mspiez/network-automation-tools/08-Telegraf-setup/README.md

 ## Conclusion

-This was the most basic example using Telegraf, but it is a very sophisticated tool that allows collecting metrics not only from network devices but many other systems.
+This was the most basic example of pulling metrics from devices using Telegraf, but keep in mind Telegraf is a very sophisticated tool that allows collecting metrics not only from network devices but also many other systems.